staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-first-request.md

 1. In Postman, select **New > GraphQL** to open a request in a new tab.
 (In the Postman desktop app, you can also select **⌘+N** or **Ctrl+N**, then select **GraphQL**.)
 1. Select the URL field, then enter your URL or select `https://graphql.postman-echo.com/graphql` from the dropdown list.
 Postman uses introspection to load the schema and populate the schema explorer with data fields.
     > In the schema explorer, the data fields are grouped under their respective types: **Query**, **Mutation**, and **Subscription**.
-1. In the schema explorer, select the `hello` field, then select arguments `person`, `age`, and `name`.
+1. In the schema explorer, select the `hello` field, then select arguments `person`, `name`, and `age`.
 A query based on your selections appears in the query editor.
 1. Enter your age and name in the input boxes next to `age` and `name` or in the query editor.
 1. Select **Query**.